Last Updated on 03/05/2020 by Mark Beckenbach

-Sony’s 50mm f1.8 for the full frame E mount cameras is one of the lenses that photographers waited for for a while.
+Sony’s 50mm f1.8 for the full frame E mount cameras is one of the lenses photographers waited a while for.
 When it was launched, it made everyone ecstatic.
 The system finally had its nifty 50 and would make loads of photographers very happy.
-As the first lens full frame 50mm lens designed for mirrorless cameras with autofocus, it’s bound to be exciting.
+As the first lens full frame 50mm lens designed for Mirrorless cameras with autofocus, it’s bound to be exciting.

 So how is it?
 If you’re a Sony user, you’ll probably want to get one.